The translation of this document is outdated.

 administration shall be managed by the manager of the rural

-territory or city administration (hereinafter - the
+territory or town administration (hereinafter - the

 administration manager).
 Subordination of the administration